One to One Counselling

 We offer one to one counselling to Survivors of all genders who have been sexually abused in a safe and confidential environment by professional counsellors.
 Our counsellors have specialist training and knowledge of the impact sexual abuse has on lives and relationships.
 We also offer counselling to those who are supporting men and women who have experienced Sexual Abuse – for example partners or friends.

-You can access our counselling in four ways:
+You can access our counselling:

 - Telephone throughout the UK

-- Skype throughout the UK
+- Online throughout the UK

 We aim to offer all our services at reasonable rates.